imperial-learning-ci/hello-world/README.md

 Travis CI provides a page summarising the most recent jobs run for your repositories:

 * Visit https://travis-ci.org/USERNAME.
-* You should see a job called `build_and_test_examples` - jobs are named after the corresponding repositories.
+* You should see a job called `REPO` - jobs are named after the corresponding repositories.
 * The job should be coloured green and with a tick mark meaning the build succeeded.
 * Click on this job.